Retirement investing

 You can also choose to View order history, Edit investment, Pause investment, or End investment at any time.

 If you have agreed to Stock Lending during the IRA opening process, when possible, Robinhood will lend out your shares to earn some interest, and then will pay you some interest income in return.
-You can disable or enable it again at any time:
+You can disable or enable it again at any time in the app or on web classic:

 All investments involve risk and loss of principal is possible.
 Investors should consider their investment objectives and risks carefully before investing.

+You must have compensation (wage income) in order to contribute to an IRA.
 Funds being contributed into or distributed from retirement accounts may entail tax consequences.
 Contributions are limited and withdrawals before age 59 1/2 may be subject to a penalty tax.

 Contents provided are for informational purposes only and do not constitute tax or investment advice.
 For specific questions, you should consult a tax professional.
 Robinhood does not provide tax advice.
 Links to third party sites are being provided for informational purposes only.